•

 Music

 My good friend Isorski has recently twice blogged, once in the context of the new Led Zeppelin XM station, about a fun nonsense song we did back in 1985 called Hats Off To Charles Obscure (HOTCO).
-You should be able to play the song inline by clicking on the little headphones next to the […]
+You should be able to play the song inline by clicking on the little headphones next to the song […]

 • 2 Comments